alephsecurity/xnu-qemu-arm64/README.md

 **Help is wanted!**

-If you passionate about iOS and kernel exploitation and want to help us make the magic happen please refer the open issues in this repo and just PR to us with your awesome code :)
+If you are passionate about iOS and kernel exploitation and want to help us make the magic happen, please refer to the open issues in this repo and just PR to us with your awesome code and/or contact us :)

 ---
 To start the process we first need to prepare a kernel image, a device tree, a static trust cache, the main and the secondary disk images.